 - Elicit student input for going back and filling in the dialogue.
 Continue to build on students' comments and adjust them as necessary (e.g., "I like your idea about ____.
 I think we should add ____.")

 - Tell students that now that the events and dialogue are completed, you can go back and add more detail and color to your drawings.

-- Have students help each other brainstorm by partnering them up and giving them the opportunity to talk through their ideas.
+- Have students help each other brainstorm by partnering them up and giving them the opportunity to talk through multiple exchanges of ideas and insight.

 - After each partner has had a chance to talk, pass out the blank worksheets but not the pencils!
 Have them touch each box and explain to their partner what they will write/draw.

 - Ask students to respond to their partners' comments during the conversation.
 For example, "I like your idea about ____.
 How about adding ____?"